 Those heavily addicted to Valium or who also suffer from an addiction to another substance often choose to begin recovery in rehab.
 There are many Valium treatment centers with a strong record of recovery, each with their own approach to addiction treatment.
 Some of the top rehabs for people addicted to Valium include:

-Inpatient rehab can increase the chance of a successful recovery without relapse for those with a history of heavy Valium abuse.
+Inpatient rehab is crucial to the recovery process and is proven to increase the chance of a successful recovery without relapse for those with a history of heavy Valium abuse.

-Inpatient rehab is also a good choice for those struggling with a polydrug addiction.
+Inpatient rehab is also a good choice for those struggling with a polysubstance addiction.
 Those addicted to more than one substance require treatment for each existing addiction.
 The symptoms of Valium withdrawal can mimic symptoms of withdrawal from other substances.
-But an addiction specialist can specialize treatment for co-existing addictions.
+But an addiction specialist can specialize treatment for polysubstance addictions.

 People addicted to Valium should look for rehabs that offer medically assisted detox.
 These rehabs have physicians on staff to monitor residents during detox and prevent issues such as seizures, which can be life-threatening.

 Inpatient rehab provides a structured environment with people on staff 24 hours a day.
 Daily routines vary from rehab to rehab but often include group meetings, chores, one-on-one therapy, planned activities and career counseling.

 Join the thousands of people that have called a treatment provider for rehab information.

 People diagnosed with mild to moderate Valium addictions often choose an outpatient clinic to help them get sober.
 Outpatient programs may suit some people better than inpatient rehab, especially those who are only addicted to Valium.
 Outpatient rehab is also generally recommended for individuals who have completed inpatient rehab so that they can continue treatment after they leave, greatly increasing the chances of remaining sober.